open-telemetry/community/projects/mainframe.md

     -   Aaron Young - Either will work for me.
 Tuesday is slightly preferable.

 ## Timeline
-Start of workgroup at the beginning of October 2023.
+Start of workgroup at the beginning of November 2023.
+The focus is on the implementation of three topics in separate tracks: Semantic Conventions, Code Instrumentation and Collector Enhancements.
+All three tracks are of equal importance, whereby some of the activities for the track Collector Enhancements rely on the results of the track Semantic Conventions, e.g., when metrics about the virtualization layers of the mainframe have to be gathered.
+Based on the learnings from the SDK implementation for COBOL, the track for Code instrumentation will provide further SDK implementations for other mainframe-specific languages.

 ### Track: Semantic Conventions
 -   Stage 1: Semantic conventions for basic mainframe concepts - 4Q2023/1Q2024